firefly-iii/docs/docs/installation/docker.rst

    -e APP_URL=https://firefly.example.com \
    -e TRUSTED_PROXIES=** \

 Keep in mind that the ``APP_URL`` setting does absolutely nothing for your reverse proxy or anything!
-It's only used to determin the URL of Firefly III when Firefly III is incapable of doing so: when using the command line or when drafting emails.
+It's only used to determine the URL of Firefly III when Firefly III is incapable of doing so: when using the command line or when drafting emails.

 If you wish to enable SSL as well, Firefly III (or rather Laravel) respects the HTTP header `X-Forwarded-Proto`.
 Add this to your vhost file: